 Incomplete: An incomplete course is one for which no term credits were earned.
 It is construed as an 'F' until a positive letter grade is recorded by the Registrar.
-A student who is placed on warning or termination due to incomplete credits may request the Financial Aid Office review his/her status once the course has been completed.
+A student who is placed on warning or termination due to incomplete credits may request the Financial Aid Office review their status upon course completion.